genxnetwork/grape/readme.md

 Please mind '-n' flag for dry-run

-7. Usefull commands
+7. Useful commands

 Please see useful_commands.md.

+### Known limitations

+1. It is known that in some small, isolated populations IBD sharing is very high.
+   Therefore, our pipeline will overestimate the relationship degree for them.
+   It is not recommended to mix standard populations like CEU and small populations as isolated native ones.
+   This problem is discussed in https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0034267 .
+2. If one intends to analyze diverse datasets, it is recommended to impute them with the same pipeline.
+   It can be done with our pipeline using `--until` option:
+    ```text

+    docker build -t genx_relatives:latest -f containers/snakemake/Dockerfile -m 8GB .

+    # use --assembly hg37 if vcf file is in hg37 and not in hg38
+    docker run --rm --privileged -it -v /media:/media -v /etc/localtime:/etc/localtime:ro genx_relatives:latest \
+    launcher.py vcf --vcf-file /media/ref/input.vcf.gz --directory /media/pipeline_data/imputed_data \
+    --real-run

+    # now we can find relatives
+    docker run --rm --privileged -it -v /media:/media -v /etc/localtime:/etc/localtime:ro genx_relatives:latest \
+    launcher.py find --directory /media/pipeline_data/imputed_data \
+    --until merge_imputation_filter --real-run
+    ```
+    Then, one can grab file `/media/pipeline_data/imputed_data/vcf/merged_imputed.vcf.gz`

 ### Evaluation on Simulated Data

 Pedigree simulation is performed on European populations from 1KG using the `pedsim` package.
 Pedsim can use sex-specific genetic maps and randomly assigns the sex of each parent (or uses user-specified sexes) when using such maps.
-Sex-specific map is preferrable because men and women have different recombination rates.
+Sex-specific map is preferable because men and women have different recombination rates.
 Founders for the pedigree simulation are selected from 1000genomes HD genotype chip data, CEU population.
-CEU data consists of trios and we select no more than one member of each trio as founder.
+CEU data consists of trios, and we select no more than one member of each trio as founder.

 Visualization of structure of simulated pedigree is given below: